ARRA HITECH Act Summary

-The American Recovery and Investment Act of 2009 was signed into law in February of 2009.
+The American Recovery and Reinvestment Act of 2009 was signed into law in February of 2009.
 Part of this legislation is the HITECH Act (Health Information Technology for Economic and Clinical Health Act).
-This act is designed to encourage physicians and other healthcare organizations to implement and demonstrate meaningful use (MU) of Electronic Health Records (EHR).
+This act is designed to encourage physicians and other healthcare organizations to implement and demonstrate Meaningful Use (MU) of Electronic Health Records (EHR).

-Meaningful Use incentives are based on individual healthcare providers.
-Therefore, if you are part of a group practice, each eligible professional can qualify individually for the incentive payments under the HITECH Act if they demonstrate meaningful use.
-DrFirst can help your practice meet meaningful use in many different ways to suit the needs of many unique practices and needs!
+ARRA's Meaningful Use programs are based on individual healthcare providers.
+Therefore, if you are part of a group practice, each eligible professional can qualify individually for the incentive payments under the ARRA and HITECH Act if they demonstrate Meaningful Use.
+DrFirst can help your practice meet the requirements for ARRA and Meaningful Use, and help navigate the unique needs of your practice.

 The First Step to Becoming Eligible

 The first step towards becoming eligible for incentive funds is to purchase a certified technology system.
-You can meet meaningful use requirements by using multiple modular systems or a complete EHR.
+You can meet Meaningful Use requirements by using either multiple modular systems or a complete EHR.

 The benefit of choosing to go with a modular approach allows you to take smaller steps to achieve the final result while still meeting Stage 1 and 2 requirements.